9minuteswithtractor/THE_project/vlamp-shop/README.md

-# 🙏  Thank You for Contributing! 🚀
+# 🙏  Thank You for Contributing!
+Go Team! 🚀